dinhhuy2109/TOPP-SO3/README.md

 - As this implementation is an extention of TOPP (time-optimal Path Parameterization), read instructions in following link to install TOPP, OpenRAVE and prerequisites: https://github.com/quangounet/TOPP

-- Clone this TOPP-SO3 folder
+- Clone this TOPP-SO3 folder, then go to that repository and run

-$ sudo python setup.py install
+   sudo python setup.py install

 Examples